Autumn 2017 UW Germanics Newsletter

 Coming to Seattle and the UW in the beginning of September 2016, I found a beautiful city and an even more beautiful campus in a perfectly warm and sunny autumn week.
 Although the weather changed for the worse soon, what then started was one of the most important experiences of my academic life so far.
 Not only did I study at UW, a dream I’ve had since my Bachelor’s; I also had the chance to teach German as a Foreign Language to talented and engaged students on an everyday basis.
 Teaching my… Read more

 Thanks to the generous sponsorship of “500th Anniversary of the Reformation”, the German Embassy’s 2017 Campus Weeks program, the department was able to host multiple events centered on Luther and the Reformation.
 One very thought-provoking event was the well-attended talk by Dr. Britta Simon who shared insights about Luther with us and ignited a debate about Luther’s place in history.
-Dr. Simon explored the Luther phenomenon as a result of its time and predecessors, standing… Read more
+Dr. Simon explored the Luther phenomenon as a result of its time and predecessors,… Read more

 Adam Paulsen writes: "Spending almost half a year as a visiting scholar at Germanics has been a great experience for which I am very grateful.
 Located in Sabine Wilke's well equipped office in the beautiful Denny Hall, I have had a wonderful time preparing my own teachings for the next semester and trying to catch up on various publications and deadlines, including an article on the idea of landscape in European tradition, reviews of… Read more

 Students of all German levels enthusiastically attended the Fall 2017 Kaffeestunde, making it an exceptionally lively and exciting event.
 Every Monday afternoon, students participated in interactive activities and discussions, led by our fantastic graduate students.
-The department offers special thanks to Justin Mohler, Aaron Carpenter, Matthew Childs, Franziska Klein, Nathan Bates, Chase Stamper and Jeffrey Jarzomb for their help and commitment to making language learning such a fun… Read more
+The department offers special thanks to Justin Mohler, Aaron Carpenter, Matthew Childs, Franziska Klein, Nathan Bates, Chase Stamper and Jeffrey Jarzomb for their help and commitment to making language learning such a… Read more

 Thanks to the generous sponsorship of “500th Anniversary of the Reformation”, the German Embassy’s 2017 Campus Weeks Program, the department was able to host multiple events centered on Luther and the Reformation.
 In the class “Love in the Middle Ages” (German 411), students explored the way love between two humans, and humans and God was narrated and envisioned in the Middle Ages and the Early Modern Period, ending with Luther’s popular treaties “Von der Freiheit eines… Read more